thanhtschoepe/obsidian-publish/content/Redux at scale - what actually works.md

 Redux isn't perfect:
 - **Boilerplate still exists**, even with RTK.
 Slices, selectors, typed hooks — it adds up.
-- **It doesn't play well with some patterns** — like the wrapper class pattern I mentioned in another post.
+- **It doesn't play well with some patterns** — like the [[Sometimes, objected oriented programming is the right choice|wrapper class pattern]].
 Redux wants plain objects everywhere.

 But for applications with complex UI state and the need for explicit transitions, it holds up.